 Here is a chart I found on Pinterest that you may find helpful as well.

 Simplify.
 Everything.
 That means simplify things such as online banking.
 Instead of spending money on a dinner out, hire a cleaning lady to help you instead.
 Reduce your clutter, and reduce your spending, therefore reducing any debt.
 Find ways to SIMPLIFY your life.
 You will feel free, and much less weighted down.
 Many of us thrive in chaos (this isn’t good, my friends).
 Practice changing your ways…. keep reminding yourself the word SIMPLIFY.
 Simplification brings peace, and mental health and happiness.

 10. Read, as often as you can.

-I wish only health and happiness for you this back to school season.
+I wish only health and happiness for you this back to school and fall season.
 I’d love to hear what is keeping your mind, body and spirit healthy, happy and stress-free these days.